 They were considered too dangerous to be offered a chance to surrender and taken alive which was somewhat justified as Bonnie and Clyde would blast anyone that tried to stop them.note Little Bonnie Parker was infamous for being able to shoot a BAR from the hip.
 Such was the case at Sowers, Texas in November, 1933 when Schmid, a Dallas Sheriff, called "Halt!" on the two who simply replied back with a smattering of gunfire and made a quick U-Turn to escape.

-The St. Valentine's Day Massacre, where a number of associates of Bugsy Moran's were obliterated in an apparent attempt on Moran's life (Moran was late leaving his hotel, so he wasn't there when it happened).
+The St. Valentine's Day Massacre, where a number of associates of Bugs Moran's were obliterated in an apparent attempt on Moran's life (Moran was late leaving his hotel, so he wasn't there when it happened).
 Four hit men from Al Capone's organization showed up at the SMC Cartage warehouse, two of them in civilian clothes and two dressed as police officers.
 The "officers" ordered the five gangsters, one optician and one mechanic they found to line up against the wall.
 The two civilians then proceeded to literally slam them against the wall with their tommy guns.
 After they finished, additional shotgun blasts from the fake policemen were used to obliterate James Clark's and John May's faces.
 Then, to make it look like everything was under control, the civilians left with the "officers" prodding them with billyclubs.
 If you want a good idea of what it looked like, see this.
 Oh, and this◊ was the aftermath, with some of the bodies a inch or skin away from being sawn in half, and blood, guts and bone pooling all over the garage floor.
 The force of the bullets somehow sent James Clark slamming into the floor and Pete Gusenberg jammed in a chair, broke a saw, perforated hundreds of bricks and caused massive collateral damage throughout.
 What's the most astonishing thing about is that one of the victims, Frank Gusenberg, actually lived for six hours despite being in horrific pain.

 Some of the other gangsters active in 1933-1934 met very unfortunate ends like this: